 Will know it is ready when spooning the mixture on side of pot starts to stick

-Run cold water on the outside of pot while turning it to stop the cooking process
+Run cold water on the outside of pot while turning and spreading the Caramel on the sides to the top of the pot.
+This will stop the cooking process

 Place in refrigerator for ½ hour to cool off before filling